 The cultivation of the vine and its important role in the forian economy are the basis of the legend that, in the middle of the nineteenth century, while raged the terrible late blight on the island and Forian people bleeding for shortages of harvests, a Sicialian ship, load of sulphur arrived in Forio.
 The Sicilians claimed to have been sent it to Forio with the task of distributing the sulphur and curing screws, by a child that pawned a ring.
 The imagination of the people identified in that child San Vito.
 It is certain that the benefits of the “cure” could be seen immediately.

 Even the celebrations in honour of the Saint have old roots and, in fact, it seems that the first procession through the streets of the town, which has no memory, goes back to distant 1664.
 Until 1959 the St. Vito celebration, purely religious, was made in the first or second week of August, then it was suspended for the renovation of the church and was resumed in 1966.
 On that occasion the date changed and was fixed at 15 June each year, putting on the characteristic of “village festival” with stalls, music, and entertainment shows as still happens.

-This year the festival will be held on June 13 to 17 and will comprise the following stages:
+This year the festival will be held on June 14 to 17.

 Traditional festival with a spectacular parade of boats on the sea, the burning of the castle and fireworks.

 Once upon a time …….according to tradition, on July 26-- the feast day of Saint Anne, the patroness of childbirth,

 expectant mothers went in procession up to the little church located on the west side of the bay of the Castle of Ischia, just facing the rising sun, under the bulk of the Tower.

 Expectant mothers prayed that everything would go well, non-expectant women asked instead for a gift: fertility.
 The parade was mainly made up of fishermen’s boats that were decorated for this particular occasion with boughs and garlands of flowers.